Biden calls for ‘meticulous oversight’ of virus aid package

 Reacting to Trump’s call to lift stay-at-home orders by Easter, Biden said that would end endanger lives and do economic damage over the long term.

-“Faster is better than slower,” he said, arguing that he’s concerned with the merits of Trump’s performance.
-“My main focus is not a political focus … but to make sure we handle this crisis well.”

-He emphasized his difference with Trump on the Defense Production Act, which the president can use to direct private businesses practices toward a national emergency need.
-Biden added a new wrinkle to how he’d use the law, saying he’d direct U.S. banks to prioritize small businesses.
-He said banks often don’t have the personnel to handle the volume of small business owners seeking help.

-Biden has previously focused his discussion of the Defense Production Act on increasing the manufacture of key medical supplies: ventilators, gloves and masks.
+Biden said if he were president, he would use the Defense Production Act, a law that’s been invoked by commanders in chief in times of national emergencies, to direct banks to prioritize small businesses.
+Biden has previously focused his discussion of that law on increasing the manufacture of medical supplies such as ventilators, gloves and masks.

-“He says he’s a wartime president.
-Well, act like one,” Biden said, in what has become a go-to jab at Trump.
+In a notable shift, Biden focused some of his remarks on young people, Biden urged them to do their part in stopping the spread of the virus by staying home, even if that meant missing spring break celebrations and graduations.
+But he also emphasized the need for a federal response to address the economic fortunes of this group, which long has favored Sanders.

+“We must not allow this pandemic to rob our young people of the futures and the economic opportunities that they’ve been working so hard to build,” he said.

+Aides have said Sanders, despite his long odds in the primary, plans to participate in the next debate, though it’s in a holding pattern due to the pandemic.

+“I think we’ve had enough debates.
+I think we should get on with this,” Biden said.

-Biden’s remarks came during his first ever videoconference news briefing as Biden has moved his campaign largely online in response to the national move toward social distancing to slow the pandemic’s spread.
-Last week, Biden held a teleconference with the media.
-Since then, he has set up a home studio with a high-speed internet line and been more aggressive in getting out on-camera.
+Biden’s remarks came during his first ever videoconference news briefing.
+He has shifted his campaign largely online in response to the national move toward social distancing, and has set up a home studio with a high-speed internet line.
 On Tuesday, he appeared on ABC’s “The View,” CNN and MSNBC to speak on Trump’s coronavirus response.

-The day before, Biden delivered a live address online outlining his own proposals to deal with the pandemic.
+Biden said he was “learning a lot more” about how to break into the news cycle.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.